switchboard-xyz/switchboard-documentation/docs/about/terminology.md

 # Terminology

-## Data Feed
+## Oracle Queue

-Data feeds are the centerpiece of switchboard and contain the job definitions and configuration parameters that dictate when a result is accepted.

-Also known as Aggregators since they aggregate oracle responses and output a single result
+The orchestrator behind a switchboard network and controls the parameters dictating how oracles and aggregators are added or removed.

 ## Oracle

-Node between the internet and the solana blockchain responsible for fuliflling data feed updates
+Node between the internet and the solana blockchain responsible for fuliflling data feed updates from external sources.

+## Aggregator (Data Feed)

+Contain the individual job definitions for how data is retrieved from external sources as well as the configuration parameters that dictate when an oracle result is accepted.

+## Publisher

+Usually the on-chain consumer of data feeds and are responsible for building a data feed configuration and funding the lease contract.

 ## Lease Contract

-Lease contracts reserve a set amount of compute from the oracle queue and contain the up front capital to reward oracles for processing any updates.
+Escrow contract between an oracle queue and an aggregator.
+Contains the up-front capital to reward oracles for processing update request.

 ## Crank

-The crank is the mechanism which jump starts switchboard and checks for any data feeds ready for an update.
-Solana has no way to schedule transactions so the crank acts as the ignitor.
+Collection of aggregators that are updated at a periodic interval.
+Solana has no way to schedule transactions so the crank is periodically turned to check for any available updates and jumpstart the network.
+Each oracle queue can have at most 1 crank.

 ## Curator

-Curators scour the web and find reliable endpoints to build data feeds from.
-In return curators receive a percentage of fees generated from a data feed to incentivize diverse data sources.
+Responsible for scouring the internet and finding reliable endpoints for publishers to construct data feeds from.
+Curators receive a percentage of fees generated from a data feed to incentivize diverse data sources.

-## Publisher

-Publishers are usually the on-chain consumer of data feeds and are responsible for building a data feed configuration and funding the lease contract for a specified period of time.

-## PermissionAccount

-Grant a data feed or oracle to join a permissioned queue.